 Type 3

-A typical Type 3 trench is the pipe bedded in 4 inch (minimum) of loose soil, backfill lightly consolidated to the top of the pipe.
+A typical Type 3 trench is the pipe bedded in 4 inches (minimum) of loose soil, backfilled lightly consolidated to the top of the pipe.
 “Loose soil” or “select material” is defined as native soil excavated from the trench, free of rocks, foreign materials, and frozen earth.
 Type 3 trenches are typical in the installation of Ductile iron pipe, as they are most closely related to what you would typically see when digging up and re-using the native earth as backfill material.

 Type 4